 - If there is no access to soap and water, use a hand sanitizer with at least 60% alcohol.

-- Disinfect your items such as phone, watch, eyeglasses, headphones, and high touch surfaces: doorknobs, tables, light switches, kitchen countertops, and cupboard handles, keyboards, toilet seats, and bowls, sinks, and taps.
+- Disinfect your items such as phones, watches, eyeglasses, headphones, and high-touch surfaces: doorknobs, tables, light switches, kitchen countertops, cupboard handles, keyboards, toilet seats, bowls, sinks, and taps.

 - Don’t touch your face, especially your eyes, mouth, and nose.